John Campea: Open Mic

 As of 2018, in addition to The John Campea Show, Open Mic was also included as a daily, live, viewer submitted question forum.
 Described by Campea as a "virtual watercooler", it focuses on wide-ranging live chat discussion.
 On the October 29, 2020 episode of The John Campea Show, Campea announced that Open Mic was moved to a podcast exclusive, available with the flagship program on any podcasting network.
 In August 2022, it was announced that Open Mic would be returning to the John Campea YouTube channel.

 Personal life

 Campea has been married to his wife Ann Ora Campea since 2010.
 The couple met at a wrap party for the Neveldine/Taylor-written film Pathology in 2007.
 As of 2021, they both reside in Corona, California.
-They have two dogs named Lily and Shadow.
+They have one dog named Dune; their previous two dogs, Lily and Shadow, died in 2025.